Grays, Essex: Landmarks

 Local sites of interest include the Thameside Theatre, the Thurrock History Museum, Grays Beach, The White Hart, and the former State Cinema.

-The Dell was of the earliest houses in Britain to be built of concrete.
+The Dell was one of the earliest houses in Britain to be built of concrete.
 It was built on the instructions of Alfred Russel Wallace, who lived in the town from 1872 until 1876.

 From the top of the Derby Road Bridge in Grays one can look down to Thurrock Yacht Club, Grays Beach children's playground and the River Thames.

 As well as Thurrock Yacht Club, Grays Beach is the site of the local landmark The Gull, a lightship built in 1860, which has lain on the foreshore for decades and is now in a serious state of dilapidation.
 The light from The Gull has now been removed, restored and installed on the foreshore of the yacht club.

 The Thameside Theatre was built in 1971 and is the only theatre in Thurrock.
 In July 2021 Thurrock Council declared it to be surplus to budget requirements and announced plans for its closure.
 The Labour opposition in the council opposed the plans and an online petition calling for its preservation was signed by over 1000 residents.
 Grays native Russell Brand gave his support to saving the theatre on an Instagram post and pledged to perform a show there to help prevent its closure.
 In January 2022 Thurrock Council announced that they supported a counter proposal that will see the theatre remain open under community ownership.
 A group dedicated to saving the theatre began negotiating with the council, and had to provide it with an affordable business plan for the theatre by 13 July 2022.
 However, after an unnamed organisation expressed interest in buying the theatre, the council has delayed the deadline to September to allow it to put forward an alternative business plan.

 The town is approximately 20 mi to the east of London on the north bank of the River Thames and 2 mi east of the M25 motorway.
 Its economy is linked to Port of London industries, its own offices, retail and Lakeside, West Thurrock.
 Its variously used riverside (from homes through wild bird-habitat marshland to importation, storage and distribution) faces Broadness Lighthouse in Kent.